NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Eager Scofflaw.md

 Choose two attribute boosts.
 One must be to **Dexterity** or **Charisma**, and one is a free attribute boost.

 You're trained in the Thievery skill and the Underworld Lore skill.
-You gain the [[Feats/Bon Mot|Bon Mot]] skill feat.
+You gain the [[Bon Mot|Bon Mot]] skill feat.

 Increase the party's reputation with the Bunyip Club by 1 and reduce the party's reputation with the Town Watch by 1.